What to expect: a provider will examine you and swab any lesions for testing. Your results and any follow-up care are handled discreetly.

 About 40% of the time, oral and anal mucosal involvement is seen, which can lead to pharyngitis, epiglottitis, proctitis, urethritis, balanitis, etc., and is usually painful rashes.

-Monkeypox is spread by direct contact with the rash, scabs, touching objects that have been touched by someone with monkeypox, or through respiratory secretions.
+Mpox is spread by direct contact with the rash, scabs, touching objects that have been touched by someone with monkeypox, or through respiratory secretions.

 Currently, incidences of Monkeypox are most common amongst homosexual men and the transmission happens through direct skin-to-skin contact during sexual intercourse.
 Persons with HIV infection are at high risk of progression to severe disease, Especially if their HIV is not controlled well by medications.